A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Outroduction

 We readily realize that one can create an even larger family of such models featuring non-invertible symmetries and non-invertible defects with a qudit, i.e. a $d$ level system at each edge of the lattice by choosing $M_1$ and $M_2$ (which would be $d\times d$ matrices) appropriately.\footnote{See \cite{Padmanabhan:2022ajc} for models with two qubits on each edge and a groupoid extension of the toric code.
-This model also features fractons.} It is not obvious that the construction of the fusion category in this work readily generalizes to all such models with $d>3$.
-Generally, the fusion product need not be associative.
-Furthermore, we need to also establish a connection between fusion rules and a notion of braiding (see \cite{Shirley:2018nhn} for related work).
+This model also features fractons.}

+It is not obvious that the construction of the unique spectral monoid and fusion category which is a semi-category (a.k.a. non-unital category) in this work readily generalizes to all such lattice models with $d\geq3$.
+It is also not obvious that the fusion product is necessarily associative (generalizations of semi-category without associativity in the composition of morphisms exists \cite{Salvatore2013}).
+It would be of course important to understand how such semi-categories or their generalizations can arise in quantum field theories which can describe the continuum limit of these lattice models.

+Furthermore, we need to also establish a connection between fusion rules and statistics with appropriate ways to define the fusion coefficients, and also a notion of braiding including fractonic excitations (see \cite{Shirley:2018nhn} for related work).
 Finally, we would need to how renormalization group transformations can classify these models in terms of symmetries and fusion rules (see \cite{Pai:2019fqg} for such a discussion in the context of fracton models).